volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `ipv4` - (Optional) IPv4 Address.
 See [Ver Ipv4 ](#ver-ipv4) below for details.

 `ipv6` - (Optional) IPv6 Address.
 See [Ver Ipv6 ](#ver-ipv6) below for details.

+### Ocsp Stapling Choice Custom Hash Algorithms

+Use hash algorithms in the custom order.
+F5XC will try to fetch ocsp response from the CA in the given order.
+Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..

+`hash_algorithms` - (Required) Ordered list of hash algorithms to be used. (`List of Strings`).

+### Ocsp Stapling Choice Disable Ocsp Stapling

+This is the default behavior if no choice is selected..

+### Ocsp Stapling Choice Use System Defaults

+F5XC will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..

 ### Offline Survivability Mode Choice Enable Offline Survivability Mode